sovrin-foundation/protocol/README.md

 Because a person or entity has multiple relationships (represented by a pair of DIDs), an agent must support multiple DIDs.

 Not every agent needs to be used in every relationship.
 The Relationship-Agent plane is represented by a "Relationship State Machine," which is implemented with a replicated microledger.
 Agents are authorized within the microledger so the other party (or parties) in the relationship know how to regard each agent (identified by public key).
 For example, a cloud agent may _not_ be authorized to sign on behalf of a person, but may be authorized to communicate GPS coordinates or be a message relay.

+**TODO: RSM reference above is probably too much detail for this section**

 Note, an agent does not have its own DID.
 DIDs are orthogonal to Agents.
 Agents can be identified by a local name, or by the public key used in a particular relationship.